 Upon graduation, the student will work in a county child welfare service agency for a period of time equal to the period for which he/she received financial support.

-For further information on the Title IV-E Program contact Viola Lindsey, MSW, Program Coordinator, at (909) 379-7583 or email.
+For further information on the Title IV-E Program contact Viola Lindsey, MSW, Program Director, at (909) 379-7583 or email.